Civilian

 An investment that matters

 Operators at command and control centers must make quick decisions based on a constant stream of information.
-The job is easier with versatile, flexible, vibrant, connected monitors that can be configured to meet analysts’ specific needs.
+The job is easier with versatile, flexible, vibrant command center monitors and workstations that can be configured to meet analysts’ specific needs.

-If your command center is operating in a hybrid model, find out how you can create secure, flexible and data-driven work environments for remote and in-person collaboration in this free guide.
+Find out more about how integrating control room display solutions improves public safety.
 And discover the full lineup of Samsung desktop monitors to see which model best suits your business needs and your budget.

 Posts By